 Pro: High Earning Potential

-Working in the travel industry comes with many great perks, including the potential to make a really good income.
-There are a lot of different services you can offer to your clients, as well as many different vacation types from cruises, and resorts to tours and safaris..
+The sky is the limit when it comes to earning potential.
+The travel agency franchise cost is a one-time fee when you first begin.
+After that, you don’t have to worry about budgeting for other fees or commissions afterward!
+You can offer many different services to your clients, as well as many different vacation packages, from cruises and resorts to tours and safaris.
 This is a job where you get back what you put in, so if you work harder or smarter than your competition, you’ll see results.

 Con: Learning Curve

-In the beginning, it may seem like you are putting in a lot of hours training and learning about all the different destinations, resorts, cruise lines, and more.
-But, don’t give up, keep going!
-Think of your business as a snowball rolling down a hill, getting larger and gaining speed.
-If you put in the hard word and effort, promote yourself and your services , you’ll start to see it gets easier over time.
+When you’re first beginning a new career, it can feel overwhelming.
+Initially, it may seem like you are putting in a lot of hours training and learning about all the different destinations, resorts, cruise lines and more.
+Keep going!
+Think of your business as a snowball rolling down a hill, getting larger, and gaining speed.
+If you put in the hard work and promote yourself and your services, you’ll see it get easier over time.